 - Umbrellas to brighten any rainy day with paintings of Monet’s water lilies overhead

-- Art prints of paintings housed around the world
+- Art prints of paintings in your museum and housed around the world

-- Add your nonprofit logo to some of these items for branding
+- Add your museum logo to some of these items for nonprofit branding

-A lively series of lectures are held throughout the year in the museum.
+A lively series of lectures can be held throughout the year in the museum.
 Talks by artists, curators, and other experts from a variety of scholarly fields shed light on art.

 Introduce adults to the fundamentals of drawing or acrylic painting.
-Provide the practice of various approaches to charcoal, pastel or paint from a live model.
+Provide the practice of various approaches to charcoal, pastel, or paint from a live model.
 Help them learn how material, form, and space define sculpture.
-Offering a variety of classes are wonderful museum fundraising ideas.
+Offering a variety of art and art education classes is a wonderful museum fundraising idea.
 Students often become ambassadors and volunteers of museums through classes.
 Consider introducing a crowdfunding event with an art focus involving your students and alumni.